 - Super Mario Sunshine has Il Piantissimo, a strange man in a Pianta costume, who occasionally challenges Mario to a race within the stage.

-- Super Mario Galaxy has two races against a Boo, and another one is against a group of penguins.
+- Super Mario Galaxy has two races against a Boo, one against a group of penguins, and four against Cosmic Mario.

 - Super Mario Galaxy 2 has two levels (aka, the Fluzzard flying levels).
 In both levels, the first mission is just to reach the end, the second is to beat the AI opponents to the end of the course.